Hoyt Axton: Career

 Axton's most lasting contributions, however, were songs made famous by others: "Joy to the World" (Three Dog Night) and "Never Been to Spain" for both Three Dog Night and Elvis Presley, "Greenback Dollar" for the Kingston Trio, "The Pusher" and "Snowblind Friend" for Steppenwolf, "No No Song" for Ringo Starr, and songs covered by singers such as Joan Baez, Arlo Guthrie, John Denver, Nina Simone, Waylon Jennings, Martha Reeves, Jonathan Edwards, Glen Campbell, Anne Murray, Harry Belafonte, David Clayton-Thomas, and Colter Wall.
 Axton sang duets with Linda Ronstadt on the songs "Lion in the Winter" and "When the Morning Comes", with Renee Armand on "Boney Fingers", and with Tanya Tucker on "You Taught Me How to Cry."
 His composition "Joy to the World", performed by Three Dog Night, reached number one on the Billboard Hot 100 chart for six straight weeks in 1971, making it the top hit of the year.
 He named his record label Jeremiah after the bullfrog mentioned in the song.

 Personal life

 Axton was married four times; his first three marriages ended in divorce.
 He had five children.
 One of his children, Matt Axton, is a musician.

-Axton struggled with cocaine addiction, and several of his songs, including "The Pusher", "Snowblind Friend", and "No No Song", partly reflect his experiences with the drug.
-He was a proponent of medical marijuana use and he and his wife Deborah were arrested in February 1997 at their Montana home for possession of about 500 g of marijuana.
+Axton struggled with cocaine addiction and several of his songs, including "The Pusher", "Snowblind Friend", and "No No Song", partly reflect his experiences with the drug.
+He was a proponent of medical marijuana use and his wife Deborah and he were arrested in February 1997 at their Montana home for possession of about 500 g of marijuana.
 His wife later explained that she offered Axton marijuana to relieve his pain and stress following his 1995 stroke.
 They were fined and received deferred sentences.
 Axton never fully recovered from his stroke, and he used a wheelchair for the remainder of his life.